-There are nine publicly-supported housing developments in Del Norte County, and five of those lie within City limits.
-Throughout the County, there 428 affordable housing units and 233 affordable units within the City (Table 7-2).
-Subsidized housing within the City is spread-out and not concentrated in a certain zone or neighborhood (Figure 7-13).
-The subsidized housing developments within the City are not located within areas of high segregation and poverty (Figure 7-5).
+There are nine publicly supported housing developments in Del Norte County, and five of those lie within City limits.
+Throughout the County, there are 428 affordable housing units and 233 affordable units within the City (Table 7-27-4).
+Subsidized housing within the City is relatively spread-out and not concentrated in a certain zone or neighborhood (Figure 7-137-14).
+As indicated by Figures 7-4 and 7-6, The subsidized housing developments within the City are not located within areas of high segregation and poverty (Figure 7-5).
+Most of the subsidized housing developments are in desirable residential areas of the City that are adjacent to or within walking or biking distance of schools, parks, transit facilities, commercial services, and employment opportunities.
+According to the City's Public Works Department, these areas are adequately served by public infrastructure and services.